Actindo-AG/Documentation/Channels/UserInterface/02a_Offers.md

   Click this button to close the *Create offer* view and return to the offer list.
 All changes are rejected.

 - [CANCEL]
-  Click this button to cancel creating an offer.
+  Click this button to cancel creating the offer.
 The *Create offer* view is closed.

 - [SAVE]
-  Click this button to save the new product.
+  Click this button to save the new offer.
 The *Create offer* view is closed.
 The new offer is added to the offer list.

-[comment]: <> (Keine Image box hier?)

 - *SKU*
   Stock Keeping Unit.
 Identification number for the product.
 The SKU (Stock Keeping Unit) is an identification number for the product.
 Therefore, it should be uniquely assigned to a single product.